STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Experiments

 \section{Experiments}

-Now we provide some experiments suggesting that $\ours$-bet yields shorter confidence intervals than alternative methods.
+Now we provide some experiments suggesting that \ours-Bets yields shorter confidence intervals than alternative methods.
 Here, we provide a ``teaser'' of our experiments, while the extensive experimental evaluation is in Appendix~\ref{app:exps}.
 We identified several methods as our direct or indirect competitors and will briefly discuss them.

 \begin{itemize}[leftmargin=*] \item Confidence interval derived from the T-test.
 This is a widely used confidence interval in practice, but it does not have guaranteed coverage in general.
-We show that our $\ours$-bet algorithm is competitive with T-test and has guaranteed coverage $X\in [0,1]$. \item Clopper-Pearson~\citep{ClopperP34} is the best deterministic confidence interval for a binomial sample (sum of Bernoulli random variables).
-Nevertheless, $\ours$-bet often produces shorter intervals. \item Randomized Clopper-Pearson~\cite{Voracek24} is the optimal binomial confidence interval. $\ours$-bet is still competitive. \item Hedged-CI~\citep{Waudby-SmithR21} is a confidence interval based on betting and currently the best known algorithm for constructing confidence intervals.
-It is very similar to our vanilla testing algorithm~\ref{alg:our_algo_vanilla} with comparable performance.
+We show that our \ours-Bets algorithm is competitive with the T-test and has guaranteed coverage for $X\in [0,1]$. \item Clopper-Pearson~\citep{ClopperP34} is the best deterministic confidence interval for a binomial sample (sum of Bernoulli random variables).
+Nevertheless, \ours-Bets often produces shorter intervals. \item Randomized Clopper-Pearson~\cite{Voracek24} is the optimal binomial confidence interval. \ours-Bets is still competitive. \item Hedged-CI~\citep{Waudby-SmithR21} is a confidence interval based on betting and currently the best known algorithm for constructing confidence intervals.
+It is very similar to our Bets algorithm from~\ref{alg:our_algo_vanilla} with comparable performance.
 The difference lies in the fact the we estimate $\E[(X-m)^2]$, while~\citep{Waudby-SmithR21} estimates $\E[(X-\mu)^2]$.
-However, our $\ours$-bet is significantly stronger. \item Hoeffding's inequality and empirical Bernstein bound are the standard ways to construct confidence intervals, and so we include them in the experiments.
+However, our \ours-Bets is significantly stronger. \item Hoeffding's inequality and the empirical Bernstein bound are the standard ways to construct confidence intervals, and so we include them in the experiments.
 Empirical Bernstein bound is usually weak because of the additive terms.
-Hoeffding's inequality is generally weak, but when $\V[X]\approx \frac 1 2$, it is competitive with some of the other methods but not with \ours-bet. \item Method\footnote{It is called practical mean bounds for small samples, so we abbreviate it as PMBSS.} of~\citet{PhanTLM21} was state of the art at the time of introduction, aiming at short intervals for very small ($10-50$) sample sizes.
-We show that \ours-bet is is stronger even in this regime.
+Hoeffding's inequality is generally weak, but when $\V[X]\approx \frac 1 2$, it is competitive with some of the methods, but not with \ours-Bets. \item The method\footnote{It is called practical mean bounds for small samples, so we abbreviate it as PMBSS.} of~\citet{PhanTLM21} was state of the art at the time of introduction, aiming at short intervals for very small ($10-50$) sample sizes.
+We show that \ours-Bets is is stronger even in this regime.
 Furthermore, this method does not scale well to large samples. \end{itemize}